kimdot/kimdot.github.io/_projects/VLHive Digital FX/index.md

 Use this for the header of each section
 ### Header 3
 Use this to have subsection if needed -->
+## Contributions
+Created drawing specifications to ASME Y14.1000 and utilized GD&T ASME Y14.5 as well as DIN ISO 286.
+Responsible for testing engineering prototypes and connecting with vendors to ensure all part specifications are met.

+## PR Content

 ## VLHive Render and Press Photo